American wire gauge: Tables of AWG wire sizes

 The table below shows various data including both the resistance of the various wire gauges and the allowable current (ampacity) based on a copper conductor with plastic insulation.
 The diameter information in the table applies to solid wires.
 Stranded wires are calculated by calculating the equivalent cross sectional copper wire area.
 Fusing current (melting wire) is estimated based on 25 °C ambient temperature.
 The table below assumes DC, or AC frequencies equal to or less than 60 Hz, and does not take skin effect into account.
-"Turns of wire per unit length" is the reciprocal of the conductor diameter; it is therefore an upper limit for wire wound in the form of a helix (see solenoid), based on uninsulated wire.
+"Turns of wire per unit length" refers to wire wound in a helix with the turns touching, as in a solenoid and is therefore the reciprocal of the conductor diameter.
+As wire in such a coil normally has insulation, this figure forms an upper bound.